Laboratory for Social-Emotional Development and Intervention

-My work broadly focuses on moral development in childhood and adolescence.
-In particular, I am concerned with the question of why people engage in acts of harm, injustice, and unfairness towards others.
-This central question has guided my interest in understanding the development of individual differences in preschoolers’ reasoning about moral and social norms, the connections between moral judgments, emotions, and behavior, and how different social experiences (e.g., with peers, family members, and the broader society) contribute to children’s and adolescents’ moral beliefs and values.
+My research focuses on moral development in childhood and adolescence, with a particular interest in understanding why people engage in acts of harm, injustice, and unfairness towards others.
+This central question has guided my interest in the development of individual differences in preschoolers’ reasoning about moral and social norms, the connections between moral judgments, emotions, and behavior, and how different social experiences (e.g., with peers, family members, and the broader society) contribute to children’s and adolescents’ moral beliefs and values.
 I am also interested in developing new and improved methods to assess moral evaluations in early childhood.
 My ultimate goal is to help build a more integrated understanding of the crucial role that moral functioning plays in children’s broader social, emotional, and behavioral development.

 Honors and Awards

-Alberta Children’s Hospital Research Institute Post-doctoral Travel Award, U of Calgary (2016)
+Alberta Children’s Hospital Research Institute (ACHRI) Postdoctoral Travel Award, University of Calgary (2016)

-Alfred Baldwin Research Award, U of Rochester (2013)
+Alfred Baldwin Research Award, University of Rochester (2013)

-Helen & Vincent Nowlis Award for Excellence in Teaching, U of Rochester (2012)
+Helen & Vincent Nowlis Award for Excellence in Teaching, University of Rochester (2012)

 Jambon, M., & Smetana, J. (in press).
 Socialization of moral judgments and reasoning.
 To appear in D. Laible, G. Carlo, & L. M. Padilla-Walker (Eds.), The Oxford handbook of parenting and moral development.
-New York: Oxford University Press.
+New York, NY: Oxford University Press.